plone/volto/docs/source/contributing/accessibility-guidelines.md

 </button>
 ```

-## Do not use `<a>` tags without href
+### Do not use `<a>` tags without `href`

-If an element has an event listener on it and performs an action, but does not point to a proper URL, use a `<button>` and style with CSS to style.
+If an element has an event listener on it and performs an action, but does not point to a proper URL, use a `<button>` and style with CSS.
-The reasoning is that the `<a></a>` HTML tag has specific behavior that screenreaders support and that screenreader users expect.
+The `<a></a>` HTML tag has specific behavior that screen readers support and users expect.

-## Make sure form elements have a label
+### Make sure form elements have a label

-This is true for one-element forms as well, such as the "Search" form on the folder-contents component.
-Putting an icon on it does not convey any meaning to screenreader-users, you should clarify it with an aria-label.
+This is true for single element forms as well, such as the "Search" form on the folder contents component.
+Putting an icon on it does not convey any meaning to screen reader users.
+You should clarify it with an `aria-label` attribute.